darkinou/MFL/README.md

 > ⚠️ **System Safety Warning**
 > Never run unfamiliar or undocumented scripts, programs, or system tweaks without fully understanding their purpose and potential impact on your device.

+> ⚠️ **State of MFL**
+> This is only the base for a projet I want to create, rn it's small, and half mayde by AI to help me learn markdown formating.

 ---

 # 1. Table of Contents [↩](#table-of-contents)